Inequity aversion in animals: Chimpanzees

-Chimpanzees (Pan troglodytes) are smart, social animals.
+Chimpanzees (Pan troglodytes) are smart, social apes.
 In the wild they cooperate to hunt, dominate rival groups, and defend their territory.
 They share food, but possibly do this to avoid challenges.
 Results of inequity aversion studies have yielded mixed results.
 Bräuer, Call, and Tomasello, for instance, provided six chimpanzees with a token-exchange task, controlling for social and food comparison factors.
 They concluded that any difference in behavior in the inequity condition compared to the equity condition was due to the apes comparing the food on offer, not due to unfairness.
 On the other hand, Brosnan, Talbot, Ahlgren, Lambeth, and Schapiro administered a similar test to 16 chimpanzees and found that males were inequity averse but females were not.
 The higher refusal rate in the inequity condition was due to social comparison.

 The researchers also found the first evidence of advantageous inequity aversion in animals.
-Multiple times chimpanzees refused a grape after having observed their partner only receive a carrot.
+Multiple times chimpanzees refused a highly preferred reward (grape) after having observed their partner only receive a less preferred reward (carrot).
 Studies using the Ultimatum Game instead of token exchange also produced mixed results.
 Five studies involved an experimental setup in which the chimpanzees were not side by side.
 None of them found any evidence of inequity aversion.
 Brosnan, Talbot, Ahlgren, Lambeth, and Schapiro attributed overall variability in results to differences in procedures and small sample sizes making it hard to reliably control for factors such as rank and sex.